Fredricho/Quiz/README.md

      * No !DOCTYPE HTML, a tag in button tag.
      * Unused variables variables in JS.
      * 18 warinngs in JS 	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+     * a href in a button tag.
+     * duplicate classes on a div.

 * Unresolved
- * The question counter counts the after being clicked, when Q 2 i viewed it's still Q1 before it's clicked.
+ * The question counter counts after being clicked, when Q 2 i viewed it's still Q1 before it's clicked.

 ## Additional Testing